olets/hometown-prompt-docs/docs/installation.md

 ## Manual

-Either clone this repo and add `source path/to/hometown-prompt.zsh` to your `.zshrc`, or
+Either clone this repo and add `source path/to/hometown.zsh-theme` to your `.zshrc`, or

 1. Download [the latest Hometown Prompt binary](https://github.com/olets/hometown-prompt/releases/latest)
-1. Put the file `hometown-prompt.zsh` in a directory in your `PATH`
+1. Put the file `hometown.zsh-theme` in a directory in your `PATH`

 Then restart zsh: